What to do in Graz, Austria?

 In order to help you organize your stay, we have prepared a complete guide of things to do and see in Graz.

-You will also find our advice on itineraries for visiting Graz in 1 day and our selection of the best accommodation to best prepare for your trip to Austria.
+You will also find our advice on 1 day Graz itinerary and our selection of the best accommodation to best prepare for your trip to Austria.

 So what are the must-see places of interest in Graz?
 What to do and see?